slowernews/wisdom-tldr/chapters/chapter_1_self.md

 You need to break rules to achieve anything great.
 Breaking rules [frightens](#on-fear-and-excuses) people but comfort is the enemy of achievement.

-> *'If we play by the rules too strictly, if we take them too literally, we are crushed by those around us who are not so foolish.'*

 > *'If you think adventure is dangerous, try routine.
 It's lethal.' -- Paulo Coelho*

 > *'Normality is a paved road: It’s comfortable to walk, but no flowers grow on it.' -- Van Gogh*

-> *'There is pleasure in the pathless woods.' -- Lord Byron*
+*'There is pleasure in the pathless woods.' -- Lord Byron*

 > *'A ship is safe in the harbor but that's not what ships are for.'*

-> *'Think of yourself as an explorer.
+*'Think of yourself as an explorer.
 You cannot find anything new if you are unwilling to leave the shore.'*

 > *'You can choose courage or you can choose comfort, but you can't choose both.'*